Engee documentation

 Details

-Vector of tank liquid volume values for the tabular parameterization of the tank area variable.
-The values in this vector correspond to the values in the parameters Liquid level vector.
+A vector of liquid volume values in a tank for tabular parameterization of a variable tank area.
+The values in this vector correspond to the values in the parameter Liquid level vector.
 The elements must be positive and listed in ascending order.
 The first element must be equal to 0.

 Dependencies

-To use this parameter, set the parameter Tank volume parameterization to Tabulated data - volume vs. level.
+To use this parameter, set for the parameter Tank volume parameterization meaning Tabulated data - volume vs. level.

 Units